 Ori Massif, north of Tamu Massif, is thought to represent either a later phase of volcanism or a rifted segment of the larger edifice.
-Two sites were drilled on Ori Massif; the first (Site U1349) is centered on the summit and the second (Site U1350), ~40 km away, is on the eastern flank of the massif.
+Two sites were drilled on Ori Massif; the first (Site U1349) is centered on the summit and the second (Site U1350), ~70 km away, is on the eastern flank of the massif.
 The basaltic basement at Site U1349 was heavily altered and covered by a sequence of volcaniclastic conglomerate, breccia, and sandstones (Fig. F8).
-A weathered, highly oxidized horizon in Core 324-U1349A-6R is interpreted as a paleosol, providing direct evidence for subaerial exposure of material at Shatsky Rise.
+A weathered, highly oxidized horizon in Core 324-U1349A-6R is interpreted as a paleosol, providing direct evidence for subaerial exposure.
 Evidence for very shallow water emplacement of the uppermost lava flows at Site U1349 comes from interbedded oolitic bioclastic limestones in Cores 324-U1349A-7R and 9R.
-Only sparse sedimentary material, in the form of black chert, was recovered above basement at Site U1350 (Fig. F8), but an interesting sequence of limestones interbedded with small pillow lavas was recovered in the lowest part of the hole within Cores 324-U1350A-25R and 26R.
+Only sparse sedimentary material, in the form of black chert, was recovered above basement at Site U1350 (Fig. F8), but an interesting sequence of limestones intruded small pillow lavas was recovered in the lowest part of the hole within Cores 324-U1350A-25R and 26R.

-Northeast of Ori Massif lies Shirshov Massif, presumed to be the youngest of the volcanic edifices at Shatsky Rise based on magnetic lineation data.
+Northeast of Ori Massif lies Shirshov Massif, presumed to be the youngest of the volcanic edifices at Shatsky Rise on the basis of magnetic lineation data.
 Site U1346 was drilled on Shirshov Massif on the northern rim of the summit.
-The basaltic basement at this site was reached at 139.2 m CSF-A, underlying a largely pelagic sedimentary sequence.
-Only the lower portion of these sediments was cored, beginning at 100.5 m CSF-A. Although sedimentary recovery averaged only ~10%, the diversity and sequential changes within this material provide a record of the tectonic subsidence of the volcanic platform.
-Directly overlying the basement, shallow-water biogenic limestones were recovered (Fig. F8), consisting primarily of a fine-grained carbonate matrix with abundant shell fragments, foraminifers, radiolarians, echinoids, and authigenic glauconite.
-Oxidized fragments of scoriaceous material as well as small (millimeter size) possible wood fragments were identified in these limestones, suggesting that there was an emergent landmass nearby.
+The basaltic basement at this site was reached at 139.2 mbsf, underlying a largely pelagic sedimentary sequence.
+Only the lower portion of these sediments was cored, beginning at 100.5 mbsf.
+Although sedimentary recovery averaged only ~10%, the diversity and sequential changes within this material provide a record of the subsidence of the volcanic platform.
+Directly overlying the basement, shallow-water biogenic limestones were recovered (Fig. F8), consisting primarily of a fine-grained carbonate matrix with abundant shell fragments, foraminifers, radiolarians, echinoids, and glauconite.
+Oxidized fragments of scoriaceous material as well as small (millimeter size) possible wood fragments were identified in these limestones, suggesting that there was a landmass nearby.
 Upward in the sequence the biogenic component of the limestones decreases, develops laminated bedding structures, and contains larger amounts of siliciclastic material in the silt and clay size range.
-A large spike in U content was observed in the physical property NGR data toward the top of the limestone succession, within Core 324-U1346A-5R.
-A fine-grained volcaniclastic turbidite deposit was recovered above the limestones (Fig. F8), which is similar to the finer hyaloclastic material recovered at Site U1348 on Tamu Massif.
+A large spike in U content was observed in the NGR data toward the top of the limestone succession, within Core 324-U1346A-5R.
+A fine-grained volcaniclastic turbidite deposit was recovered above the limestones (Fig. F8); it is similar to the finer hyaloclastic material recovered at Site U1348 on Tamu Massif.
 Present within this meter of laminated mud and fine sandstones are at least three major fining-upward sequences bounded by erosive contacts.
 The sediments are mostly composed of clays and altered volcanic glass with varying amounts of iron oxyhydroxide minerals, glauconite, and radiolarians.
 Another limestone package rests above the turbidite; it is interbedded with altered vesicular basalt.
-The carbonates in this unit are fine grained, occasionally sparry (indicating recrystallization of the calcite), laminated and contain several dark clay-rich bands, and have been interpreted to represent deeper water sedimentation.
-The basalt/sediment contacts are convolute, indicating the igneous material was likely emplaced while the sediment was still soft.
-However, there is no evidence of chilled margins, which suggests the basalt had already cooled and solidified before being mixed with the sedimentary material by the process of slumping or debris flow.
+The carbonates in this unit are fine grained, occasionally sparry (indicating recrystallization of the calcite), and laminated and contain several dark clay-rich bands.
+These carbonates are interpreted to represent deeper water sedimentation.
+The basalt/sediment contacts are convolute, indicating that the basalt was likely emplaced while the sediment was still soft.
+However, there is no evidence of chilled margins, which suggests the basalt had already cooled and solidified before being mixed with the sedimentary material by slumping or debris flow.